lovecambi/qebrain/README.md

 ## Requirements
 1. TensorFlow 1.12 `pip install tensorflow-gpu`
 2. OpenNMT-tf 1.15 `pip install OpenNMT-tf`
 We used the following OpenNMT-tf APIs, so the latest OpenNMT-tf may also work if they are not changed.
+OpenNMT-tf also claimed backward compatibility guarantees.
     * `encoders.self_attention_encoder.SelfAttentionEncoder`
     * `layers.position.SinusoidalPositionEncoder`
     * `decoders.self_attention_decoder.SelfAttentionDecoder`